rubenandrebarreiro/rubenandrebarreiro/README.md

 I'm a hard-working and passionate Computer Science and Engineering’s student with huge dreams! 💻 🖱️

-I'm currently finishing an Integrated Master (BSc. + MSc.
+I did an Integrated Master (BSc. + MSc.
 Bologna Degrees) at School of Science and Technology of NOVA University of Lisbon (FCT NOVA). 👨‍🎓 🎓

+At this moment, I'm currently working as a Secure Communications Junior Engineer at Elecnor Deimos! 💼 🐱‍💻

 I learned the necessary tools and methodologies to solve any kind of problem and master any Programming Language, Framework, API, or Technology! 🏁 🏅